 NaDCC is Sodium dichloroisocyanurate and commonly available as a pool chemical for disinfecting the swimming water.
 There are many places that sell this as a pool chemical and it is relatively easy to procure for sterilizing explants as well as other uses.

-At room temperature NaDCC is stable but should be kept in a tightly sealed container.
 Mix solutions in smaller batches so that you can use them before they age too long and possibly lose some of their effectiveness.
-In dry powder form it is very stable and will last a long time if kept closed and dry.

 Phytotoxicity is generally low when using lower concentrations of NaDCC.
-A 500 PPM solution makes a good explant cleaner and is more gentle than bleach and alcohol.
-The best benefit from NaDCC is that a lower PPM can be used for an extended amount of time for heavily infected plant material.
-Since it is more gentle on the plant tissue, the plant material can be left in longer with the benefit of killing off more contaminates yet maintaining plant health.
+It is more gentle than bleach and alcohol.
+Since it is more gentle on the plant tissue, the plant material is less likely to die.

-Older material that has been exposed to the outside may have a lot of contaminates on them.
-Hardwood cuttings when trying to use buds might be a good example of a time to use higher concentrations.
-For these applications you might use a concentration as high as 5000 PPM.
-Many plants don’t have protocols especially for NaDCC so some experimentation needs to be done regarding whether they will tolerate the 24 hour soak in NaDCC.
-It is worth trying on delicate and hard to sterilize material though.
+Older material that has been exposed to the outside may have a lot of contaminants on them.
+Hardwood cuttings when trying to use buds might be a good example of when to use NaDCC.

-After deciding whether you need a high or low concentration you must mix the NaDCC to a PPM (parts per million) that you plan on using.
+After deciding whether you need a high or low concentration (this is explained in the book) you must mix the NaDCC to a PPM (parts per million) that you plan on using.
 The first step is finding the concentration that is in the powder form you bought.
 There are several PPM levels you should investigate.

 NaDCC is not an end all cure all solution to sterilizing explant material but it definitely has its merits and uses.
 It is easy to find and it is easy to work with.
 The powder mixes easily and stores easily as does the liquid solution.
 Dollar for dollar it’s a hands down contender with those practicing plant tissue culture at home or at the hobby level.